rebroad/breezy-desktop/xfce4/renderer/IMPLEMENTATION_STATUS.md

-# XFCE4 Renderer Implementation Status
+# Standalone Renderer Implementation Status

+**Note**: This renderer is not specific to XFCE4 - it works with any desktop environment/WM that uses Xorg (XFCE4, i3, Openbox, etc.).
+It's called "standalone" because it runs as a separate process, independent of the compositor.

 ## Completed ✅